-12 Dispute resolution
+11 Dispute resolution

-- 12.1 The school council must endeavour to work together, with their community and with their school, in an open and collaborative manner. - 12.2 If a dispute arises, the chairperson should lead a process acting as a facilitator to resolve the dispute through mediation. - 12.3 The chairperson is involved in the dispute, the principal should lead dispute resolution process. - 12.4 If both the principal and the chairperson are involved in the dispute, a written request for mediation should be submitted to the principal's supervisor.
+11.1 The school council must endeavour to work together, with their community and with their school, in an open and collaborative manner.

+- 11.2 If a dispute arises, the chairperson should lead a process acting as a facilitator to resolve the dispute through mediation. - 11.3 The chairperson is involved in the dispute, the principal should lead dispute resolution process. - 11.4 If both the principal and the chairperson are involved in the dispute, a written request for mediation should be submitted to the principal's supervisor.

-13 Vacancies
+12 Vacancies

-- 13.1 The office of an elected or appointed member becomes vacant if the member: - a) dies: or - b) resigns the member's office by signed notice of resignation: - for the school council's chairperson given to the school principal's supervisor; or - ii. for another school council member given to the school council 's chairperson; or - c) is absent from 3 consecutive meetings of the school council, of which the member has been given notice, without the school council's leave and without reasonable excuse; or - d) stops being eligible, under the Act or this constitution, for election or appointment to the office. - 13.2 If a vacancy occurs in the office of an elected or appointed member during the currency of the member's term of office, another person must be elected or appointed to fill the vacancy for the remainder of the vacating member's term. - 13.3 If the office of an elected or appointed member of a school council is vacant and, because of the vacancy, the membership does not comply with clause 4, the school council is taken to be validly constituted until the earlier of the following: - a) the day the vacancy is filled; - b) the expiry of 3 months after the day the vacancy arose.
+- 12.1 The office of an elected or appointed member becomes vacant if the member: - a) dies; or - b) resigns the member's office by signed notice of resignation: - for the school council's chairperson given to the school principal's supervisor; or - ii. for another school council member given to the school council 's chairperson; or - c) is absent from 3 consecutive meetings of the school council, of which the member has been given notice, without the school council's leave and without reasonable excuse; or - d) stops being eligible, under the Act or this constitution, for election or appointment to the office. - 12.2 If a vacancy occurs in the office of an elected or appointed member during the currency of the member's term of office, another person must be elected or appointed to fill the vacancy for the remainder of the vacating member's term. - 12.3 If the office of an elected or appointed member of a school council is vacant and, because of the vacancy, the membership does not comply with clause 4, the school council is taken to be validly constituted until the earlier of the following: - a) the day the vacancy is filled; - b) the expiry of 3 months after the day the vacancy arose.

-14 Chairperson
+13 Chairperson

-- 14.1 The school council must elect one of the members as chairperson. - 14.2 To be eligible for election as the chairperson, a person must: - a) be a member of the school council; - b) not be a co-opted student member; and - c) not be the principal. - 14.3 The chairperson holds office for the term decided by the school council, unless the person's term of office as a member of the school council ends sooner than the chairperson's term. - 14.4 The school council must elect the chairperson in accordance with the guidelines at Schedule 3.
+- 13.1 The school council must elect one of the members as chairperson. - 13.2 To be eligible for election as the chairperson, a person must: - a) be a member of the school council; and - b) not be the principal. - 13.3 The chairperson holds office for the term decided by the school council, unless the person's term of office as a member of the school council ends sooner than the chairperson's term. - 13.4 The school council must elect the chairperson in accordance with the guidelines at Schedule 3.

-15 Secretary
+14 Secretary

-- 15.1 The council must elect one of the members as secretary of the school council. - 15.2 To be eligible for election as the secretary, a person must: - a) be a member of the school council; - b) not be a co-opted student member; and - c) not be the principal. - 15.3 The school council must elect the secretary in accordance with the guidelines at Schedule 3.
+14.1 The council must elect one of the members as secretary of the school council.

+- 14.2 To be eligible for election as the secretary, a person must: - a) be a member of the school council; and - b) not be the principal. - 14.3 The chairperson holds office for the term decided by the school council, unless the person's term of office as a member of the school council ends sooner than the chairperson's term. - 14.4 The school council must elect the secretary in accordance with the guidelines at Schedule 3.

-16 Disclosure of interest
+15 Disclosure of interest